htmlgraphic/Apache/README.md

 ---

-* To use [CircleCI](https://circleci.com/gh/htmlgraphic/Docker) review the `circle.yml` file.
+* Using [CircleCI](https://circleci.com/gh/htmlgraphic/Docker) review the `circle.yml` file.
-* To use [Shippable](http://shippable.com) review the `shippable.yml` file.
+* Using [Shippable](http://shippable.com) review the `shippable.yml` file.
 This service will use a `circle.yml` file configuration but for the unique features provided by **Shippable** it is best to use the deadicated `shippable.yml` file.
 This service will fully test the creation of your container and can push the complete image to your private Docker repo if you desire.